In this section

 It is important to neither rely on nor ignore monitors.
-The heart rate indicated by a monitor should be cross checked by palpation of the pulse or auscultation of the heart at least once per shift and whenever there is concern about the child’s physiological condition, a change in heart rhythm or when there is doubt about the accuracy of the monitoring technology.
+Whenever continuous monitoring of heart rate, SpO2 or respiratory rate is in use, clinical observations must be documented hourly, at a minimum.
+The heart rate should be cross checked by palpation of the pulse or auscultation of the heart at least once per shift and whenever there is concern about the child’s physiological condition, a change in heart rhythm or when there is doubt about the accuracy of the monitoring technology.

-The alarm limits should be set at the appropriate age related profile selected on the monitor.
-Subsequent adjustment of the alarms may be required as the patient’s clinical status changes.
-That is, it may be necessary to set the alarm limits within a narrower range for some patients.
-Widening of the alarms limits must only be done in accordance with the procedure outlining the modification of emergency response criteria (Orange zone).The patient profile and alarm settings should be checked at the beginning of each shift and as otherwise indicated.
+The patient profile and alarm settings should be checked at the beginning of each shift and as otherwise indicated.
 The key principle is to provide safe alarm settings for the child and minimise the number of false alarms.
-A high frequency of false alarms has the potential to desensitize staff and decrease their responsiveness, thereby compromising patient safety.
-When commencing cardio-respiratory monitoring, make sure that the patient’s name is correctly entered into the monitor.
-Similarly, when discontinuing monitoring, it is important to ensure that the previous child’s alarm settings are not inappropriately maintained.
+A high frequency of false alarms has the potential to desensitise staff and decrease their responsiveness, thereby compromising patient safety.

 The need for close observation and monitoring should be balanced against unnecessary dependency on the monitors.